edgelesssys/marblerun.sh/content/docs/features/secrets-management.md

 ## TLS credentials

 The Coordinator will generate a private TLS key for each new Marble and issue a corresponding X.509 certificate.
-Both are injected via the `{{ pem .Marblerun.MarbleCert.Public }}` and `{{ pem .Marblerun.MarbleCert.Public }}` placeholders in the Manifest, respectively.
+Both are injected via the `{{ pem .Marblerun.MarbleCert.Private }}` and `{{ pem .Marblerun.MarbleCert.Public }}` placeholders in the Manifest, respectively.
 Marbles use these TLS credentials for communicating internally and externally.
 External clients can verify a Marble's certificate with respect to the Coordinator's certificate.